-- Prepare a detailed work plan and timetable to deliver the draft assessment status of Mediterranean monk seal in the Mediterranean for the three agreed IMAP common indicators: - 2) Identify and collate available datasets related to IMAP CIs for Mediterranean monk seal from Contracting Parties, SPA/RAC documentations and database, and other relevant regional and national organizations/databases; - 3) Elaborate the assessment of the IMAP CIs related to Mediterranean monk seal based on the compiled available datasets and draft the chapter on assessment of Mediterranean monk seal in the Mediterranean following the 2023 MED QSR template (Cf. Annex 3) and in line with UNEP guidelines; - 4) Assess good environmental status (GES) or alternative assessment as appropriate, ensuring integration of CIs within Ecological Objective EO1, depending on sufficiency of data and GES - 5) Coordinate with the other Biodiversity experts working on the development of the 2023 MED QSR to ensure the delivery of final draft of biodiversity chapter of 2023 MED QSR; - 6) Take part in regular meetings with the SPA/RAC, the UNEP/MAP Coordinating Unit (CU) and the other MAP Components for the preparation and production of the 2023 MED QSR; - 7) Contribute to the work of the Biodiversity Online Working Group (OWG) with regards to Mediterranean monk seal and the CORMON Biodiversity (the draft assessment report IMAP CIs related to Mediterranean monk seal should be discussed and reviewed by the OWG and endorsed by the CORMON, SPA/BD Focal Points, EcAp Coordination Group (EcAp CG) and MAP Focal Points).
+- 1) Prepare a detailed work plan and timetable to deliver the draft assessment status of cetaceans in the Mediterranean for the three agreed IMAP common indicators; - Identify and collate available datasets related to IMAP CIs for cetaceans (i.e. ASI data, etc.); - 3) Elaborate the draft chapter on assessment of cetaceans in the Mediterranean following the 2023 MED QSR template (Cf. Annex 3) and in line with UNEP guidelines; - Assess good environmental status (GES) or alternative assessment as appropriate, ensuring integration of CIs within Ecological Objective EO1, depending on sufficiency of data and GES; - 5) Coordinate with the other Biodiversity experts working on the development of the 2023 MED QSR to ensure the delivery of final draft of biodiversity chapter of 2023 MED QSR; - Take part in regular meetings with the SPA/RAC, the UNEP/MAP Coordinating Unit (CU) and the other MAP Components for the preparation and production of the 2023 MED QSR; - 7) Prepare the different versions of the assessment report to be presented to the IMAP governance meetings (the draft assessment report should be reviewed and endorsed by the CORMON Biodiversity, SPA/BD Focal Points, Integrated CORMON, EcAp Coordination Group (EcAp CG) and MAP Focal Points)